Your info, payment and privacy all in one place.

 Your device sensor data

-Motion-generated or orientation-generated mobile sensor data (e.g. accelerometer or gyroscope) if needed to provide features of the Spotify Service that require this data.
+Motion-generated or orientation-generated device sensor data if needed to provide features of the Spotify Service that require this data.
+This is data which your device collects about the way you move or hold your device.

 If voice features are available in your market and where you’ve chosen to use a voice feature, we collect and process voice data.
 Voice data means audio recordings of your voice and transcripts of those recordings.